The Fresnel Diffraction Integral

 $$h(x,y)= \frac{ e^{ikz}}{i \lambda z}e^{\frac{ik}{2z}(x^2+y^2)}$$

-Either can be used, some times one is easier to solve than the other.
+Either can be used, sometimes one is easier to solve than the other.